scrussell24/hype-html/README.md

 ```
 ### Inner HTML

-Arguments passed in the element constructor are rendered using the str function and indented (if the element only has one argument it will not be idented.)
+Arguments passed in the element constructor are rendered using the str function and indented (if the element only has one argument it will not be indented.)

 ```
 body = Body(